bertcarnell/tornado/README.md

 Installation
 ------------

-You can also install the development version of `lhs` from github with:
+You can also install the development version of `tornado` from github
+with:

 ``` r
 if (!require(devtools)) install.packages("devtools")